-WebM: The video codec of HTML 5
+WebM: The video format of HTML 5

-WebM comprises a container based on Matroska and the VP8 video codec developed by On2 and acquired by Google.
-For audio, the free Vorbis codec is used.
+WebM originally comprises a container based on Matroska and the VP8 video codec developed by On2 and acquired by Google.
+Which then created VP9, a better codec, supported by all actors in electronics.

-This project was developed by Google (which brings VP8), Mozilla and Opera and the main actors of the Web rallied to this format, that could become the codec of the HTML 5 <video> tag.
+Th WebM project was developed jointly by Google (which brings VP8/VP9), Mozilla and Opera and then main actors of the Web rallied to this format, that will become the codec of the HTML 5 <video> tag.

 Manufacturers of graphics processing units (for computer, cameras) will implement the codec: AMD for processors and graphics units, ARM for processors for mobile, Nvidia for GPUs, Intel will includes support to WebM to its chips if the format become popular, Texas Instruments for processors, and many others ...